LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 Data range: 01/01/2018 to 31/12/2018

 A total of 208,000 documents were downloaded from the website during this time.
 The top 100 downloads amounted to 91,036 downloads.
-Of this sum, planning-related items accounted for 28,733 (31.6%) downloads.
+Of this sum, planning-related items accounted for 28,733 (31.6%) of downloads.

 The top ten planning-related downloads were;